-- Establish provincially based occupation-specific centres that: bring together all key stakeholders, including regulators, relevant ministries, educational bodies, employers, immigrants, and service providers to address barriers in the assessment, bridging and registration process; that provide information and career navigation services to immigrants; and that streamline access to bridging and career laddering opportunities. - Immigrant and refugee serving sector organizations across Ontario must be involved in the above process as they have expertise and experience in delivering services in settlement, language training and labour market integration, know local labour market needs and employers, and can be a catalyst to fast-track labour market integration of immigrants in regulated professions and trades. - Prioritize the development and dissemination of educational materials for employers illustrating general equivalency of international qualifications by occupation sector. - Identify occupational categories in which immigrant women disproportionately find employment (such as: interpretation, translation, personal support worker, childcare) and explore measures to ensure better wage/working conditions, while not creating any additional labour force attachment barriers. - Prioritize public appointments of immigrant women with lived experience of the registration process to occupational regulatory body councils of professions and trades.
+- Establish provincially based occupation-specific centres that: bring together all key stakeholders, including regulators, relevant ministries, educational bodies, employers, immigrants, and service providers to address barriers in the assessment, bridging and registration process; that provide information and career navigation services to immigrants; and that streamline access to bridging and career laddering opportunities. - Immigrant and refugee serving sector organizations across Ontario must be involved in . the above process as they have expertise and experience in delivering services in settlement, language training and labour market integration, know local labour market needs and employers, and can be a catalyst to fast-track labour market integration of immigrants in regulated professions and trades. - Prioritize the development and dissemination of educational materials for employers illustrating general equivalency of international gualifications by occupation sector. - Identify occupational categories in which immigrants disproportionately find employment (such as: interpretation, translation, personal support worker, childcare) and explore measures to ensure better wage/working conditions, while not creating any additional labour force attachment barriers. - Prioritize public appointments to occupational regulatory body councils of immigrant professionals and tradespeople with lived experience of the registration process